qcware/quasar/docs/readme.txt

 == add contents ==
 6. To append the newly created .rst file, type the file name of the .rst file in the toc tree in the index.rst.

+== github ==
+Usually, people only put source folder in repo, but not the build folder.